Showing posts with label energy. Show all posts

 5.4.2.
 We, however, can simulate this agent by means of letters, which contain within them ruses so capricious and ancient they effectively de-objectify the world.

 5.5.
 Humans desire nature and god, but the material available to them to strive to fulfill their desire is other than what they strive for; the more they use this material for their striving, the more they move away from their striving toward the material.
-To come closest to their desire¾attaining it is impossible¾they must give up on the available material and directly experience their desire.
+To come closest to their desire attaining it is impossible - they must give up on the available material and directly experience their desire.
 But this direct experience is equally to encounter madness and death.
 This is the unalterable alienated condition of humanity: to nearly experience one’s desire and die or to strive after one’s desire and lose it.
 But energy turns all this to love.

 5.6.
 Those who side with objectless energy are always opposed to those who side with object-oriented energy; this is duality’s truth.
 Those who side with objectless energy are always aligned with those who side with object-oriented energy; this is unity’s truth.